Thursday, July 17, 2025

 the ol' reliable appetite is back. it is a wonderful thing to be able to enjoy one's food, i tell you. the preacher is right that there is nothing better than to rejoice in the here and now and in food and drink that our good God gives.

-in other news, a 5 per cent weight loss over four days has reduced me to looking like a haggard horse.
+in other news, a 5 per cent weight loss over four days has reduced me to looking like a haggard hound.

 the old memories